Gifted & Talented Provision in Business & Econ

 a) Teaching and Learning

-Schemes of work have been written to consider the abilities of all students.
+Schemes of work have been written to consider the abilities of all students, whilst also teaching to the top of students ability.
 In all subjects taught at KS4 and KS5 levels, there are opportunities to develop analytical and evaluative skills by applying knowledge to new situations which will stretch the most capable students.

 In addition to enriched and extended schemes of work, the following strategies are used to help realise the potential of Gifted and Talented students: